 Before starting, we’d like to point your attention towards a significant idea – interviews are not supposed to be confession corners.
 No matter how much you’re provoked, you should never be too frank with your interviewers.

 Being honest is a stellar idea and you must be conscientious while writing your resume.
-Marking skills like excellent communicator and not justifying it during the interview will definitely hamper your chances of being selected.
+Marking skills like excellent communication and not justifying it during the interview will definitely hamper your chances of being selected.
 Include skills like patience and count it in your strength.
 Display the quality by letting the executives speak and don’t interrupt them in any case.

 However, more often than not, the interviewer won’t be satisfied with observing your body language and would ask questions to make you sweaty.
 He or she might ask you about your previous experiences and negative ones at that.
 Questions like “Why did you get fired?”, “Was your manager too bossy?”, “What was the worst quality in your boss?” etc, are intricately designed to delve deep into your psyche.
-You must not let them overpower your judgement and maintain composure in such situations.
-Getting emotional or triggered and bad-mouthing your previous organisation will only make you look unprofessional.
+You must not let them overpower your judgment and maintain composure in such situations.
+Getting emotional or triggered and bad-mouthing your previous organization will only make you look unprofessional.

 Instead of making a three-page list of why you hated your previous manager, talk about the areas he struggled in.
 For instance, instead of saying that he was ruthless, try saying that he was swamped with work and couldn’t control his temper due to that.
 Painting a sensitive yet professional picture is the need of the hour and one must swear by it.

-Similarly, instead of pointing out each problem of your previous organisation, handle the matter delicately.
+Similarly, instead of pointing out each problem of your previous organization, handle the matter delicately.
 Say that you were fired because you couldn’t feel yourself grow in the said field and it reflected in your work or try saying that the work environment didn’t help as per your needs and it showed in your results.
 Avoid blaming anyone and try to give logical explanations so that the executives could entrust you with a position in this new company.

 What if you’re a fresher?